Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/IEngine.md

 Total time in seconds that the wallpaper has been running.

 ::: danger Please Note
 The runtime has a rollover to retain floating point precision.
-That means you should not use this value to set up a timer or event for the future, instead you should for example use `frametime` to decrease your time value until it hits 0.
+If you want to create a timer, consider using `setTimeout();` instead.
 :::

 ## Functions